StefanoLanza/JobSystem/README.md

 Look at the file src/config.h Here you can find configuration settings for the library.
 You can change these settings by either editing this file or by defining them with the preprocessor in your build configuration.

 # USAGE
+Please look inside the examples folder for various examples.

 First, it is convenient to use the ```Typhoon``` namespace.
 ```
 using namespace Typhoon;